attractivechaos/kann/README.md

   enabled with the `HAVE_CBLAS` macro.

 * Small.
 As of now, KANN has less than 3000 coding lines in four source code files, with no non-standard dependencies by default.
+We encourage developers to put all the KANN source code into their source code trees.

 ### Limitations

-* CPU only.
-KANN does not support GPU, at least for now.
+* CPU only; no parallelization.
+KANN does not support GPU or multithreading for now.
+As such, KANN is **not** intended for huge neural networks.

 * Verbose APIs for training RNNs.